“Pink Galaxy Bunnies” : Painting on canvas using acrylic paint + oil sticks ★ 2016

 - Be a vegetarian/vegan!
 I am currently a vegetarian and have been for more than 3 years now, and making my way towards being a vegan.
 Once you decide, it is really fun to get creative in the kitchen and make phenomenal meals!
 I love and recommend the cookbook Oh She Glows (link to website below).
 Even if people who eat meat just ate less meat, the World would be healthier!

 - Sign petitions!
 PETA has many petitions to sign, including one that is on the bottom right column on the link for the “Revealed: The Agony Behind Angora Wool” video.
+(Check it out – it is the 1st link in the References below)!

 - Ask questions when shopping!
 Ask the company you’re looking into if they test on animals.
 If the transparency is not clear enough, and you’ve checked on the link above to see if PETA has found that they do test on animals, Consider supporting another brand!